OctopusDeploy/docs/src/pages/docs/octopus-cloud/frequently-asked-questions.md

 Our Sales team can [provide a quote](https://octopus.com/company/contact) that meets your requirements.

 ### How do I use a purchase order?
-For customers purchasing or renewing on our Starter tier, when you fill out the online form, there is a field to enter a Customer Reference.
+For customers purchasing or renewing on Starter, simply enter a Customer Reference in the online form.
 This value will appear on the quote or invoice PDF that we generate.
-For customers on Professional or Enterprise tiers, please provide our Sales team with your purchase order, which will be included in your quote or invoice.
+For customers on Professional or Enterprise, please provide our Sales team with your purchase order, which will be included in your quote or invoice.

 ### Where can I learn more about pricing?
 Please refer to our dedicated [Octopus pricing](https://octopus.com/pricing/overview) overview and our [Octopus Cloud pricing FAQ](https://octopus.com/pricing/faq#octopus-cloud-section).
 Alternatively, please [contact our Sales team](https://octopus.com/company/contact) who can answer any other questions you may have.